runfinch/finch-daemon/docs/opa-middleware.md

-# Applying OPA authz policies
+# OPA Authorization Middleware (Experimental)

+> ⚠️ **Experimental Feature**: The OPA authorization middleware is being introduced as an experimental feature.

-This guide provides instructions for setting up [OPA](https://github.com/open-policy-agent/opa) authz policies with the finch-daemon.
-Authz policies allow users to allowlist or deny certain resources based on policy rules.
+This guide provides instructions for setting up [OPA](https://github.com/open-policy-agent/opa) authorization policies with the finch-daemon.
+These policies allow users to allowlist or deny certain resources based on policy rules.

+## Experimental Status

+This feature is being released as experimental because:
+- Integration patterns and best practices are still being established
+- Performance characteristics are being evaluated

+As an experimental feature:
+- Breaking changes may occur in any release
+- Long-term backward compatibility is not guaranteed
+- Documentation and examples may evolve substantially
+- Production use is not recommended at this stage

 ## What Is OPA Authz implementation
 Open Policy Agent (OPA) is an open-source, general-purpose policy engine that enables unified, context-aware policy enforcement across the entire stack.
 OPA provides a high-level declarative language, Rego, for specifying policy as code and simple APIs to offload policy decision-making from your software.